viebel/blog.klipse.tech/_posts/2026-07-06-too-big-to-draw-but-yet-drawable.md

 Moreover, the symmetry of the figure grows with the number of letters and it is the symmetry of a **mandala** and a **kaleidoscope**.

 There is a precise mathematical reason for that, which is [the final article]({% post_url 2026-07-06-a-wheel-the-same-forwards-and-backwards %}).

+---

+<p style="font-size:0.85em;color:#999">Images © 2026 Yehonathan Sharvit.
+Free to share with credit and a link.</p>